twoerner/layer-repos/README.md

 You'll be prompted to choose your MACHINE, SDKMACHINE, DISTRO, and download location (DL_DIR).

+If you want to specify a build directory (for performing multiple builds from the same set of layers) simply include your build directory name as a parameter to the "setup" script:

+	$ . setup <build_dir>
+	e.g.
+	$ . setup rpi-linaro-build

+A build directory of "build" will be used by default if you don't specify a build directory name.

 After successfully setting up your build environment, you can now issue "bitbake" commands.

+If you would like to see, again, the list of (for example) possible images you can invoke the "setup" script as a regular script (i.e. instead of sourcing it):

+	$ ./setup

+and it will show all the: Available Machines, Available SDK Machines, Available Distros, and Available Images.

 Creating A Local Topic Branch